About me

 Hi, I’m Nicolas.
 I was born in 1996 and raised in the beautiful and sunny region of Ticino, Switzerland.

-Today, I’m based in Bern, working as full-stack engineer at a startup that’s on a mission to bring real innovation to one of the most traditional, slow-moving industries out there.
+Today, I’m based in Bern, working as full-stack engineer at a startup that’s on a mission to bring innovation to one of the most traditional, slow-moving industries out there.
 We’re using technology to challenge the status quo and it’s as exciting as it sounds.

-Computer Science and the digital world instantly resonated with my need for expression.
-It’s a fast-evolving, fluid space, constantly shifting and expanding.
+Computer Science and its digital world instantly resonated with my need for expression.
+It’s a vast, fast-evolving, fluid space, constantly shifting and expanding.
 It offers endless opportunities for discovery, continuous learning, and technical challenges, all while allowing for unlimited freedom in creativity and self-expression.
 There’s something uniquely empowering about sitting down at a desk, opening a laptop, and being able to build something valuable from nothing — well, almost nothing.

 Feel free to drop me a line at hello@divin.me — I’ll try to get back to you asap.